Need help saving money in the grocery store? Let this gluten-free momma of 6 give you all her tips! Your bank account will thank you…

 6 – Don’t buy pre-cut meats or veggies.

-and is a TON more healthy.
+It might be a little more work, but buying a whole veggies or whole or half chicken (frozen or not) will save you a whole lot of money.
 You can even buy a beef brisket instead of ground beef and most grocery butchers will grind it for you.

-11 – If you shop at the end of the day, look for discounted bakery and meat items.
+If you shop at the end of the day, look for the discounted items.
 I’ve often purposefully gone to the meat department 10-20 minutes before closing and the butchers have given me crazy amazing deals on cuts that they are going to toss because they haven’t sold yet.
 (I once got steaks for 79 cents a pound!!!!)

 13 – Grind your own flours.